The everyday politics of the age of austerity: Crisis and the legitimation of fiscal consolidation in the UK

 Stanley, L. (2011) ‘Does crisis matter?
 Everyday experience and resistance during the global financial crisis’, Agents, acts and effects of resistance in the wake of economic crisis.
 ECPR Annual Conference, Reykjavik, August 25– 27.

-I have also published book reviews in Journal of Critical Globalisation Studies and Political Studies Review.
+I have also published book reviews in Journal of Critical Globalisation Studies, International Affairs, Political Studies Review.